MichailSemoglou/k-means-clustering-sketch/README.md

 ## Usage

 - Use the slider at the bottom of the window to adjust the number of clusters (k).
-- Press 'S' or 's' to toggle pixel sorting within clusters.
+- Press “S” or “s” to toggle pixel sorting within clusters.

 ## Files